Laplacian Representations for Decision-Time Planning: Experiments

-In all environments, performance is measured by the percent success of navigating between start and goal states from a test set within a set number of interactions with the environment.
-Unless otherwise specified, all results report mean and standard deviation over \(\nseeds\) random trials.
-Hyperparameter details are in Appendix~\ref{appendix:experimental_setup}.
+In all environments, performance is measured by the average success rate across five pre-defined state-goal pairs.
+In each evaluation, a goal \(g\) is given to the agent, and the episode immediately terminates when the agent reaches the goal.
+Unless otherwise specified, all results report mean and standard deviation over \(\nseeds\) seeds for state-based tasks and \(4\) seeds for pixel-based tasks.
+Hyperparameter details are in Appendix~\ref{sec:hypers}. \looseness=-1

 \textbf{Maze2D---PointMass} \citep{koulpclast}: Each maze is a unit square with varied wall configurations (see Figure~\ref{fig:PcLast_envs} in Appendix \ref{appendix:pclast_envs}).
 The agent controls a point mass with actions corresponding to the coordinate space change $(\Delta x, \Delta y)$ bounded by the range $[-0.2, 0.2]$ for each action.
 Observations are defined as a single-channel $(100 \times 100)$ image encoding the current position of the agent and no other environmental information.
 A Gaussian blur ($\sigma=1.0$) is applied to the agent's coordinate position, and the resulting image is normalized to $[0, 1]$.
 An offline dataset of \(500K\) transitions is generated using a uniform random policy.
 We follow PcLast's empirical design where the agent must navigate from a starting position to within $0.03$ units of a known target position within \(30\) actions. \looseness=-1